afxz/supreme-rock/README.md

    ```

 3. Configure the bot:
-   - Update `config.py` with your bot token, channel ID, and admin ID.
+   - Update `config.py` with your bot token, channel ID, and admin group ID.

 4. Run the bot:
    ```bash